PhyloGrok/VCFgenerator/README.md

 See the OmicsVMconfigure for the environment: https://github.com/PhyloGrok/OmicsVMconfigure

+## Funding

+This work used Jetstream2 at Indiana University (IU) through research allocation BIO220099 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) program, which is supported by National Science Foundation grants #2138259, #2138286, #2138307, #2137603, and #2138296.

+This work used Jetstream at Indiana Universery/Texas Advanced Computing Center (IU/TACC) through research startup allocation BIO210100 from the Extreme Science and Engineering Discovery Environment (XSEDE), which was supported by National Science Foundation grant number #1548562.

+This work used Jetstream at Indiana Universery/Texas Advanced Computing Center (IU/TACC) through educational allocation MCB200044 from the Extreme Science and Engineering Discovery Environment (XSEDE), which was supported by National Science Foundation grant number #1548562.

 ## Citations

 David Y. Hancock, Jeremy Fischer, John Michael Lowe, Winona Snapp-Childs, Marlon Pierce, Suresh Marru, J. Eric Coulter, Matthew Vaughn, Brian Beck, Nirav Merchant, Edwin Skidmore, and Gwen Jacobs.
 2021.
 “Jetstream2: Accelerating cloud computing via Jetstream.”
 In Practice and Experience in Advanced Research Computing (PEARC ’21).
 Association for Computing Machinery, New York, NY, USA, Article 11, 1–8.
 DOI: https://doi.org/10.1145/3437359.3465565